Summary

 If you’re someone who likes to be out and about, whether it’s dining at your favorite restaurants or catching a movie, game or show – and you prefer doing it all while earning cash back rewards – you will love these two rewards credit cards from Capital One.

-The Capital One Savor Cash Rewards Credit Card* and the Capital One SavorOne Cash Reward Credit Card both offer competitive cash back rewards for dining and entertainment, plus regular rewards for groceries and everything else.
-Want to know more?
-See which rewards card works best for your budget and lifestyle.
+The Capital One Savor Cash Rewards Credit Card* and the Capital One SavorOne Cash Reward Credit Card both offer competitive cash back rewards for dining, entertainment and at grocery stores.

-Capital One Savor vs. Capital One SavorOne card: At a glance
+Capital One Savor vs. Capital One SavorOne: At a glance

 The Savor and SavorOne cards are two of the best cash back rewards deals around for people who like to “savor” the good life, whether by dining out (or ordering in) or enjoying a night on the town.

-And while these two cards may look similar, there are a few key differences when choosing which is right for you.
+And while these two cards may look and sound similar, there are a few key differences when choosing which is right for you.
 The Savor offers a higher introductory offer than the SavorOne, as well as a higher rewards rate for dining and entertainment.
 In addition, the Savor charges an annual fee, whereas the SavorOne does not.

-Rewards rate |
+Rewards rate

-Sign-up bonus | $300 when you spend $3,000 in first 3 months | $200 when you spend $500 in first 3 months |
+Sign-up bonus$300 when you spend $3,000 in first 3 months$200 when you spend $500 in first 3 months

-Estimated yearly rewards value (for someone who spends $15,900) | $342 | $305 |
+Estimated yearly rewards value (for someone who spends $15,900)$283$370

 Earning cash back

-The SavorOne card, on the other hand, offers a lower rewards rate for dining and entertainment, with 3% cash back for all dining and entertainment purchases.
-However, like the Savor, this card gives 2% cash back for grocery store purchases and 1% for everything else.
+The SavorOne card, on the other hand, offers a lower rewards rate for dining, entertainment and popular streaming services at 3% cash back.
+However, like the Savor, this card also gives 3% cash back at grocery stores and 1% for everything else.

 What these cards won’t help with is earning rewards to spend on travel, such as flights and hotel stays, like some other credit cards out there.
-(Although neither card charges a foreign transaction fee, which is a benefit when abroad).
-Overall, for cardholders who don’t mind eating and staying entertained closer to home, either card is a great choice for its unlimited rewards.

 Sign-up bonus

-While the SavorOne card offers a lower signup bonus than the Savor card, it also requires a much lower purchase threshold.
+Both credit cards offer a decent cash bonus as an incentive for signing up and making purchases.
+While the SavorOne card offers a lower sign-up bonus than the Savor card, it also requires a much lower purchase threshold.
 Cardholders can earn a one-time $200 cash bonus when they spend just $500 within the first three months of opening the account, which for foodies and extroverts should be a breeze.

 Annual fee